TokyoExpat

 How to use this when apartment hunting

 Decide your layout first, then your area, because layout sets your baseline budget.
-A single person almost always wants a 1K.
-A couple should look at 1LDK, not two 1Ks.
+A single person almost always wants a 1K (or a share house or social apartment if community matters more than space).
+A couple should look at a 1LDK, not two 1Ks.
 Watch the size in square metres too: two 1LDKs at the same rent can differ by 10 square metres.
 For where these layouts are cheapest, see our cheapest Tokyo neighbourhoods ranking, or let us handle the search.

 Data: layout medians from 528,660 active Tokyo listings, 2026.